ProspDev/ProspDev/README.md

-# Welcome!
-My GitHub Profile
+# Welcome to My GitHub Profile

 ## About Me
 I’m a full-stack developer with 6+ years specializing in Javascript, learning all aspects of the language from prototype inheritance, closure, modern & classic architecture design patterns, implement the latest standards, code optimization, and performance improvements.